-The Hepworth Research Network (HRN) brings together art historians, conservators, artists, and curators, enabling interdisciplinary conversations to increase our understanding of the tangible aspects of the artist’s work, and her approaches to creating, displaying and maintaining it.
+Now researchers at York, along with colleagues at the University of Huddersfield and The Hepworth Wakefield, have formed the Hepworth Research Network (HRN), a mix of art professionals including historians, artists, conservators and curators, who intend to stimulate new thinking around the tangible aspects of the artist’s work, and her approaches to creating, displaying and maintaining it.